Óscar Tabárez: Managerial work around Europe and South America

 Tabárez later coached Argentine Primera División giants Boca Juniors for two years.
 In 1994, Tabárez moved to Italy to manage Serie A side Cagliari.
+Despite beating Inter Milan in the final stages of the season, two losses in the last two fixtures to fellow European qualification contenders Napoli and league champions Juventus meant Cagliari finished 9th, three points shy of Inter Milan in 6th, who claimed a UEFA Cup spot.

-After leading them to a ninth-place finish in 1994–95, Tabárez was hired by Milan.
+In 1996, Tabárez was hired by Milan.
 His spell, however, would only last a few months: after a Supercoppa Italiana defeat against Fiorentina at home at the San Siro, a 2–3 loss at Piacenza for the league cost him his position.
 He was replaced by Arrigo Sacchi, and the Rossoneri eventually finished 11th.

 Tabárez then worked with Real Oviedo in Spain, with the club eventually only maintaining top division status in the promotion/relegation play-offs against Las Palmas, winning 4–3 on aggregate.
 He then returned to Cagliari, being sacked after one draw and three losses.

 After two years in Argentina with Vélez Sarsfield and Boca Juniors, Tabárez spent four years away from football management.

 Uruguay national team

 The "Proceso"

-On 7 March 2006, Tabárez took charge of the national team for a second time, and at that time Uruguay had only qualified for 2002 FIFA World Cup since his first spell as manager as they failed to qualify for 1994 FIFA World Cup (losing to Brazil in the last match in their group), 1998 FIFA World Cup (finished 7th in the Group Stage) and 2006 FIFA World Cup (lost to Australia in the play-off).
+On 7 March 2006, Tabárez took charge of the national team for a second time, and at that time Uruguay had only qualified for 2002 FIFA World Cup since his first spell as manager as they failed to qualify for 1994 FIFA World Cup (losing to Brazil in the last match in their group), 1998 FIFA World Cup (finished 7th in the group stage) and 2006 FIFA World Cup (lost to Australia in the play-off).
 Also on the same day he presented the "Proceso de Institucionalización de Selecciones y la Formación de sus Futbolistas" (Process of National Teams' Institutionalization and Players' Growth), which established a "proper way" of work with the national teams (under-15, -18 and -20 and the senior team), reintroducing the 4–3–3 formation and setting time for players in which they can study.
 With the help of the Complejo Celeste, the work were facilitated upon the objectives of the Proceso.
 As of 29 March 2016, 10 of the 11-most capped players for Uruguay have been part of the Proceso.